reuteras/kali-tools/README.md

 ### howmanypeoplearearound

-How Count the number of people around you by monitoring wifi signals with the help of [howmanypeoplearearound](https://github.com/schollz/howmanypeoplearearound).
+How Count the number of people around you by monitoring Wi-Fi signals with the help of [howmanypeoplearearound](https://github.com/schollz/howmanypeoplearearound).

     cd ~/kali-tools/bin
     ./configure-alfa-monitor.sh